MananKabra/Waste-free-chef/README.md

 - Dialogflow for query bot integration
 - Mapbox API for location-based services

-## Custom API
+## Database Management

-We have created our own API to manage and store data for the app.
-The API allows us to retrieve data from the Firebase database and process it in a customized way.
+We have used Firebase to manage and store data for the app and helps the food providers to manage the orders data.
 This enables us to provide a more tailored experience for our users.

 ## Query Bot